standard-software/WindowTabs/README.md

 ### Detach Tab

 - Detach the selected tab and reposition it, or link it to another tab group.
-- To detach multiple tabs together, use Multi-Select first (see below) and then run "Detach selected N tabs and reposition" / "Detach selected N tabs and link to another group".
+- To detach multiple tabs together, use [Multi-Select Tabs](#multi-select-tabs) first and then run "Detach selected N tabs and reposition" / "Detach selected N tabs and link to another group".

-### Multi-Select Tabs

-- Hold Ctrl and click tabs to add them to / remove them from the selection.
-- Hold Shift and click a tab to select the range from the active tab.
-- Right-click any selected tab to see context menu items labeled "Selected N tabs..." that operate on the active tab plus the selected tabs together (Close, Pin / Unpin, Tab Color, Per-tab Alignment, Detach / Link to group, System submenu's Copy items).
-- Items that need a single pivot tab (Left/Right close) or that target a single process (Open folder, Force kill) are grayed out under multi-select.
-- Drag a selected tab to carry every selected tab into another tab group, or to detach them together into a new group.

 ### Close Tab